Author Information

 Paper and Demo Length

 The main PDF should contain a concise and lucid presentation of the merits of the paper, including a discussion of its contributions, prior work, and a description of key technical ideas and methods used.
+The paper must include a “Limitations” section, describing shortcomings and open problems related to the proposed contribution.
 The paper should be self-contained and include all the material necessary for an expert to verify the central claims in the paper.

 Additional supplemental text, such as appendices, data listings, or expanded proofs, should be included as supplementary material (see below).
 Reviewers will review supplemental material at their discretion for Science/System papers.
 For Demo papers, the reviewers will be guided to prioritize the supplemental material if the system is primarily available through the corresponding files.